Dual pole (and multi-pole) circuits are the kinds of circuits in your panel that include two lines (or more) to power the connected appliance/load.

 - Select device you want to make changes to

 - Select circuit you want to add the multiplier to

 - Change multiplier field to 2.00 (for dual pole breaker) and hit Save

 It comes down to a trade-off between accuracy and sensor count.
-The "correct" answer is related to your energy monitoring goals.
-If you have any questions or would like any clarification about how to monitor a dual pole (or more) circuit, feel free to reach out to the Emporia Support team directly.
+The "correct" implementation is the one that best suits your energy monitoring goals.
+If you have any questions or would like more clarification on how to monitor a dual pole (or larger) circuit, feel free to reach out to the Emporia Support team directly.